-- (b) Why did you use the word "includes"?
+- Judiciary's two-part budget presentation?
+If so, when did the Judiciary submit the "single budget bill" and was it certified to be accurate and true?; and - (b) Why did you use the word "includes"?
 Were you implying that the "single budget bill" contains funding requests other than for "operating expenses and fringe benefit costs" as, for instance, "reappropriations"? - (4) The Judiciary's "single budget bill" also did not identify the cumulative dollar total of the Judiciary's proposed budget, is that correct?
-Why is that? - What is the cumulative dollar total of the "single budget bill"?
+Why is that? - (5) What is the cumulative dollar total of the "single budget bill"?
 Which are the specific figures in the bill that you add to arrive at that figure?
-Is it the tally of the figures, on page 1, for: "Appropriations" \$2,260,792,566, consisting of: \$2,130,531,364 for "state operations"; \$112,261,202 for "aid to localities"; and \$18,000,000 "capital projects", plus, also on page 1, the figure for "Reappropriations" \$60,300,000, plus, on pages 11-12, the figure for "General State Charges": \$788,508,198? - (6) Is this the same cumulative dollar total as would result from adding the various figures in the Judiciary's two-part budget presentation? - (7) Do you agree that there is a disparity of \$60,300,000 between the cumulative tally of figures in the Judiciary's two-part budget presentation and the cumulative tally of figures in the "single budget bill"?
-Isn't this disparity the result of the \$60,300,000 in "Reappropriations" in the "single budget bill" that are not in the two-part budget presentation?
-Is the reason the Judiciary does not furnish cumulative budget tallies in these documents to conceal the disparity? - (8) Where in the Judiciary's two-part budget presentation are the \$60,300,000 "Reappropriations" itemized in the "single budget bill" by the "Schedule" that appears at its pages 13-15 under the heading "State Operations and Aid to Localities Reappropriations 2018-2019"? - (9) Do you consider the Judiciary's budget to be reasonably clear and straightforward as to the cumulative amount of its request and its percentage increase over fiscal year 2017-2018?
-Have you examined the Legislature's analyses of the Judiciary's budgets?: - (a) According to the Senate Majority's "White Book" (at p.
-100), "The FY 2019 Executive Budget recommends All Funds spending of \$3.1 billion, an increase of \$102 million, or 3.4 percent." - (b) According to the Senate Minority's "Blue Book" (at p.
-45), "The proposed budget...recommends All Funds appropriations of \$3.04 billion, which is an increase of \$88.1 million, or 2.98%, from FY 18." (also chart at p.
-42);
+Is it the tally of the figures, on page 1, for: "Appropriations" \$2,336,671,887, consisting of: \$2,197,800,718 for "state operations"; \$114,871,169 for "aid to localities"; and \$24,000,000 "capital projects", plus, also on page 1, the figure for "Reappropriations" \$63,180,000, plus, on page 10, the figure for "General State Charges": \$814,814,979? - (6) Is this the same cumulative dollar total as would result from adding the various figures in the Judiciary's two-part budget presentation? - (7) Do you agree that there is a disparity of \$63,180,000 between the cumulative tally of figures in the Judiciary's two-part budget presentation and the cumulative tally of figures in the "single budget bill"?
+Isn't this disparity the result of the \$63,180,000 in "Reappropriations" in the "single budget bill" that are not in the two-part budget presentation?
+Is the reason the Judiciary does not furnish cumulative budget tallies in these documents to conceal the disparity? - (8) Where in the Judiciary's two-part budget presentation are the \$63,180,000 "Reappropriations" itemized in the "single budget bill" by the "Schedule" that appears at its pages 12-14 under the headings "State Operations and Aid to Localities Reappropriations 2019-2020" and "Capital Projects Reappropriations 2019-2020"? - (9) Do you consider the Judiciary's budget to be reasonably clear and straightforward as to the cumulative amount of its request and its percentage increase over fiscal year 2018-2019?
+Have you examined the Legislature's analyses of the Judiciary's budgets?: - (a) According to the Senate (Democratic) Majority's "Blue Book" (at p.
+63) "The Judiciary request for SFY 2020 includes a total appropriation authority of \$3.2 billion, an increase of \$102 million or 3.4 percent compared to SFY 2019 available funds.
+This total includes All Funds appropriations of \$2.3 billion and \$814.8 million in General State Charges (GSC).
+The increase consists of \$70.9 million in All Funds appropriations and \$31.4 million in